-Therefore, it is impossible to create a drawing without a clear understanding of the type of drawing that needs to be done and the visual language that will be used to give the drawing shape and expressive vitality.
+Therefore, it is impossible to create a drawing without a clear understanding of the type of drawing needed and the visual language that will be used to give the drawing shape and expressive vitality.

 EARLY EXPERIENCES WITH DRAWING